ManixI/ludumDare54/issues.md

  - [58] spinning sprite on second jump
  - [59] add spikes to bottom of platforms
  - [60] scale avatar size
+ - [61] running sfx that scales with speed

  ## Old ##
  - [41] add graphic for death plane